Georgegriff/griffadev/src/demos/copy-component/index.md

 Any HTML inside of the `copy-component` tag will be made copy-able.
 You will likely want to add in a button to trigger the copy, to do this you must set the attribute `slot="button"` on your button (or a parent of the button).
 Formatting is preserved on copy.

-Of course, all of the "Copy buttons" use `copy-component` :).
+Of course, all of the "Copy buttons" on this website use `copy-component` :).

 ```html basic-usage
 <script type="module" src="https://cdn.skypack.dev/copy-component?min"></script>